 Notification: June 17

-Contribution Submission
+Contribution submission

 Submission of papers to CAEPIA’26 requires prior registration in the EasyChair portal.
 CAEPIA’26 submissions will be reviewed by members of the Program Committee, supervised by an area coordinator.